 7. Mediterranean in Summer

 The Mediterranean is the number one choice for British cruisers seeking a summer escape in the sun.
-The 4,200-passenger Norwegian Epic is very popular with U.K. passengers, and offers a rock climbing wall, waterpark with a 300-feet corkscrew tube, bowling alley and an exclusive ship-within-a-ship complex known as The Haven.
-Epic sails on a series of seven-night fly-cruises from Barcelona and Civitavecchia (Rome) throughout summer 2017.
+The 4,200-passenger Norwegian Epic offers the classic western Med loop -- Barcelona, Naples, Civitavecchia (Rome), Livorno (Florence/Pisa), Cannes and Palma De Mallorca -- and is popular with UK passengers.
+The ship features a rock climbing wall, waterpark with a 300-feet corkscrew tube, bowling alley and an exclusive ship-within-a-ship complex known as The Haven.

-Ports include Naples -- for visits to Capri -- Sorrento and Pompeii, Civitavecchia -- the port of Rome and ideal for a day-long visit to the Eternal City -- and Livorno where full day trips to the art city of Florence are not to be missed.
+The port of Rome is ideal for a day-long visit to the Eternal City -- and Livorno where full day trips to the art city of Florence are not to be missed.
 Calls are also made at Cannes for tours to the millionaire's playground of the glamorous Cote d'Azur, and Palma with its landmark cathedral.

 8. Easter Cruises